 Midterm exam.
-The midterm exam will be an in-class exam where you will be required to answer several essay questions related to the first section of the course.
-No books or notes will be allowed.

-Grade: 30 percent

-Final research project.
+The midterm exam will be an essay exam based on the first section of the course.
+No books or notes allowed.
+Grade: 30 percent Final research project.
 The main assignment for this class is a research paper on a topic of your choice.
 The goal is for you to gain some fluency in a substantive, real-world issue relevant to globalization and Africa.
 This paper should not just summarize the empirical literature on a given topic but make an argument about how best to answer your research question based on our readings, discussions, and your own outside research.
 This final project has four components:

 - 1. Research proposal.
 One week after the midterm, you will submit a 2-page (double spaced) research proposal that specifies your research question, your approach to addressing this question, and possible implications of your research. - 2.
 Annotated bibliography.
 When you submit your research proposal you will also submit a 2-page (double spaced) annotated bibliography.
 This is a bibliography that provides a brief summary of your most important sources. - 3.
 Research paper.
 Your final research paper will be a 15-page (double spaced) paper that makes an original contribution to your topic.
 It will be due at the start of our final class. - 4.
 In-class presentation.
-The final three classes will be dedicated to student presentations of your research papers.
+The final classes will be dedicated to student presentations of your research papers.
 Each student will be required to give a brief summary presentation of your paper.